CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

 **NO BOOST**

-*Lets calculate the LP position of a user that has a vecrv balance of 0:*
+*Lets calculate the LP position of a user that has a veCRV balance of 0:*

 $\text{lim} = 1000 * 0.4 = 400$